IRI-UW-Bioinformatics/flu-ngs/README.md

 `"pair": ["combined"]` tells the pipeline to analyse paired and unpaired reads together.
 If you wanted to also run, say, paired reads alone, and unpaired reads alone you would use `"pair": ["combined", "paired", "unpaired"]`.

+## Quality control

-Then run trimming and quality control on these samples:
+Run trimming and quality control on these samples:

 ```bash
 snakemake --snakefile workflow/trim-qc.smk --cores all